Cognitive Biases & Logical Fallacies

 How it is used / how it shows up:

 This is one of the most important mechanisms in misinformation ecosystems.
 If a false MAiD claim is repeated across podcasts, activist sites, social posts, clips, and interviews, it starts to feel established.
 The danger is not only that people believe it; repetition can also increase willingness to share it, which helps misinformation propagate.
-Again, the claim about drowning is a perfect example.
-The Euthanasia Prevention Coalition continues to spread this claim, even though their own co-founder and medical doctor, Dr. Johnston, said that it isn’t true.
-Repetition = truth.

 -